Lebanese Broadcasting Corporation International: Al Hayat and LBC SAT merger

 At the end of the year 2002, LBC SAT and the London-based Al Hayat newspaper owned by Saudis, merged their news programs.
 LBC SAT daily news bulletin was called the "Al Hayat-LBC SAT news bulletin".
 The cooperation ended in 2010.

+Ownership

+According to the Media Ownership Monitor, an initiative by Reporters Without Borders and the Samir Kassir Foundation, the majority owner of the station is Pierre El Daher and his family who owns 50.6% share since 1992. before Pierre El Daher bought it, it was previously owned by the Lebanese Forces.
+Other key shareholders include former Deputy Prime Minister Issam Fares and his son Najad, who own 10% each.
+Maroun Jazzar owns 4.4%, Investcom, which is owned by Prime Minister Najib Mikati's family, has a 4% share and Salah Osseiran also has a 4% share.